ibm-cloud-docs/dns/ro-migration.md

 ## Common FAQs
 {: #resellone-common-faq}

-### When will the IBM ResellOne End of Service take effect?
+### When does the IBM ResellOne end of service take effect?
 {: #resellone-eos-date}
 {: faq}
 {: support}

-End of Service takes effect on 1 November 2021.
+End of service takes effect on 1 November 2021.
 For more information, see the [End of Service announcement](/docs/dns?topic=dns-resellone-eos).

 ### What are the benefits of migrating to Hover?
 {: #hover-benefits}
 {: faq}
 {: support}

-As a Hover customer, you’ll benefit from a clean and intuitive domain management control panel.
-You'll also get an expanded selection of premium top-level domains, and great customer support.
+As a Hover customer, you benefit from a clean and intuitive domain management control panel.
+You also get an expanded selection of premium top-level domains, and great customer support.

 ### What are the benefits of migrating to OpenSRS?
 {: #opensrs-benefits}
 {: faq}
 {: support}

-As a direct OpenSRS reseller, you’ll be able to fully manage your domains with greater ease.
-You'll get a greater selection of premium top-level domains and be able to offer your customers an expanded selection to automate your domain management experience.
-Post migration, you’ll benefit from improved availability of your business-critical domain services and additional features, including:
+As a direct OpenSRS reseller, you are able to fully manage your domains with greater ease.
+You get a greater selection of premium top-level domains and be able to offer your customers an expanded selection to automate your domain management experience.
+Post migration, you benefit from improved availability of your business-critical domain services and extra features, including:

-* Brandable end-user communications
+* Brandable user communications
 * Scalability
 * Exceptional reliability
 * Flexible integration